pablocru/hello-python/README.md

     tzdata==2023.4
     ```

-    Don't forget to add `requirements.txt` to `control version` or you won´t be able
+    Don't forget to add `requirements.txt` to `Version Control` or you won´t be able
     to recreate your environment.

 Once `requirements.txt` has been created, you can recreate the environment